Commiphora: Use by humans

 Products from many species of Commiphora have been used for various purposes, sometimes as timber, building material, and natural fencing, but more often valued for the aromatic resins produced by several members of the genus.
 "Myrrh", the common name for these dried resins, is fragrant and has been used both as fragrance and for medicinal purposes (e.g., Balsam of Mecca, C. gileadensis).
 Use of myrrh resin is frequent and pronounced throughout historical texts of cultural significance, including the Bible.

+Ancient seed

+An ancient seed recovered from an archaeological site in the Judean Desert has been confirmed to be a member of Commiphora.
+The 1,000-year-old seed has produced a tree growing at Louis Borick Natural Medicine Research Center.

 Systematics and taxonomy

-Recent studies using DNA sequence data have confirmed the monophyly of Commiphora; however, this data suggests that previous classification of the genus into sections does not reflect monophyletic interspecific relationships.
+Studies using DNA sequence data have confirmed the monophyly of Commiphora; however, this data suggests that previous classification of the genus into sections does not reflect monophyletic interspecific relationships.